Skip to main content

 View the API specification to learn more about request endpoints and parameter details.

-To reverse a U.S. ACH Debit, you must initiate a U.S. ACH Credit with the following requirements:
+To reverse a U.S. ACH debit, you must initiate a U.S. ACH credit with the following requirements:

-• Add value "REVERSAL" within paymentTypeInformation.categoryPurpose.roprietary with the same endToEndId of the payment you want to reverse.
+• Add value "REVERSAL" within paymentTypeInformation.categoryPurpose.proprietary with the same endToEndId of the payment you want to reverse.

 • An original transaction was already submitted via API with the same endToEndId of the reversal being requested.